 Women && Tech

 In 2012, the stories of women working in technology were not widely disseminated.
 Wanting to help, I designed an app with a discoverable database of qualified women in the industry.
 I open sourced my designs, hoping for a team to rally round and build it.
-This brought together a delightfully diverse group of volunteers.
+This brought together a delightfully diverse group of volunteer designers, engineers, writers and photographers.
 We decided to start at the beginning by simply telling stories, launching the Women && Tech project as we know it today, an interview series with inspiring women.

 We wanted to do justice to the rich stories of the women we were featuring.
 At the time, design decisions such as widescreen images, playful animations, quality editorial, and experimental frontend (we were one of the first to use curtains.js) were not something the women in tech world was embracing.